OWASP/owasp-mastg/Document/0x06d-Testing-Data-Storage.md

 ls: MobileSync: Operation not permitted
 ```

 This is not a permission issue of the backup folder, but a new feature in macOS Mojave.
-Allow the Terminal or iTerm or whatever your terminal software is full disk access, which is explained [here](http://osxdaily.com/2018/10/09/fix-operation-not-permitted-terminal-error-macos/ "Fix Terminal “Operation not permitted” Error in MacOS Mojave") in detail.
+Solve this problem by granting full disk access to your terminal application by following the explanation on [OSXDaily](http://osxdaily.com/2018/10/09/fix-operation-not-permitted-terminal-error-macos/ "Fix Terminal “Operation not permitted” Error in MacOS Mojave").

 Before you can access the directory you need to select the folder with the UDID of your device.
 Check the section "Getting the UDID of an iOS device" in the "iOS Basic Security Testing" chapter on how to retrieve the UDID.